Atloas/Eventarz-Groups/README.md

 ---

-This microservice handles user group data by accessing a dedicated database.
+This microservice handles group data by accessing a dedicated database.
 It exposes a REST API that in turn performs simple CRUD operations.